MEET THE MOVEMENT

 Emily Petrie, JD

-Emily currently lives near Richmond, Virginia with her husband and two cats.
-Emily now serves full-time as a Lead Institutional Response Specialist for GRACE.
+Emily currently lives near Philadelphia, Pennsylvania with her husband and two cats.
+She previously served full-time as a Lead Institutional Response Specialist for GRACE and now serves as the Assistant Director of Institutional Response for GRACE.

 Maureen Garcia, MLS